ashleyajohn/ashleyajohn.github.io/_posts/2018-04-03-hockey-shots.md

 First, just to lay the ground work of the space we are working in here, let’s just remember how hard it is to score a goal in hockey.
 With the average save percentage of NHL goal tenders hovering around 0.933, it takes immense skill to get the puck to the net in the National Hockey League.

-Just looking at the count of shots taken above, a mere fraction of them actual result in a goal (shown as “1” here).
+Just looking at the count of shots taken above, a mere fraction of them actually result in a goal (shown as “1” here).
 The success rate stays about the same except for an uptick at the very end of the game when teams are pushing hard for a win and when teams pull the goalie.

 ![shot success]({{ "/assets/shotSuccessCount.png" | absolute_url }})